alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Implement Equals on each of the models
     - This is dependent on having the models corrected.

-- [ ] Complete enough SQL to get all of the tests to pass

 - [ ] Implement a set of integration tests using Response Recorder from `"net/http/httptest"`

 - [ ] Make sure that each of the models implements the correct set of interfaces for `api2go`.

-- [ ] Implement misc JSON:API functions.

 - [ ] Implement server_data.go in `db`

-- [ ] Clean up the `postinstall` scripts and the rest of the Vagrant install bash.

-- [ ] Tear out the test code that uses the Shell to load the schema and replace it with Goose.

 - [x] Make sure that Goose doesn't return an error when it's already at the newest migration

+- [x] Clean up the `postinstall` scripts and the rest of the Vagrant install bash.

+- [x] Tear out the test code that uses the Shell to load the schema and replace it with Goose.

+- [x] Make sure that Goose installs and runs on Vagrant start